“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 Keto can seem like magic if you put in the work.
 Hopefully this guide finds you well and will make things a little easier!

 A traditional ketogenic diet has a macronutrient breakdown of roughly 70% fat, 25% protein and 5% carbohydrates.
 These guidelines were developed for those suffering from epilepsy.

-Instead, I follow an approach with one simple focus — to enter and maintain a metabolic state of ketosis.
+I follow an approach with one simple focus -- to enter and maintain a metabolic state of ketosis.

 On the other end of the spectrum, I also knew that I couldn't be trusted around carbs when given free range.

-My solution is a combination of the two — a happy medium that is livable and maintains a state of ketosis.
+My solution is a livable combination of the two that can be adopted long term.